statamic-rad-pack/.github/profile/README.md

 ## Most Rad Pack Addons Should be Free

 The goal is provide broad usefulness for our users, not to make money.
-However, [some addons](https://statamic.com/addons/rad-pack/shopify) might require significant ongoign maintainence and may warrant being a paid product whose revenue would be shared with the developers.
+However, [some addons](https://statamic.com/addons/rad-pack/shopify) might require significant ongoing maintainence and may warrant being a paid product whose revenue would be shared with the developers.

 ## Go-Wide-But-Not-Too-Wide